-For decades, the non-drinker's pub experience was grim.
-Ask what alcohol-free options they had and you'd get a shrug, a dusty bottle of Kaliber from the back of the fridge, or the immortal suggestion: lime and soda.
+For decades, alcohol-free drinks in UK pubs were an afterthought.
+Ask what they had and you'd get a shrug, a dusty bottle of Kaliber from the back of the fridge, or the immortal suggestion: lime and soda.

 That's changed.
 Dramatically, statistically, and visibly.
-But 'better than terrible' and 'actually good' are different things.
-Here's where UK pubs really stand on AF drinks in 2025, and what that means if you're trying to have a decent night out without alcohol.
+But "better than terrible" and "actually good" are different things.
+Here's where UK pubs really stand on AF drinks in 2026, and what that means if you're trying to have a decent night out without alcohol.

 THE SHIFT